All Episodes

 You still challenge whether or not it's actually true.

-Uh we don't know where it came from.
+We don't know where it came from.

-But uh dozens died in Syrian Iran missile test.
+But dozens died in Syrian-Iran missile test.

 Proof of cooperation between Iran and Syria in the proliferation and development of weapons of mass destruction was brought to light Monday in Jane's Defense Weekly, which reported that dozens of Iranian engineers and 15 Syrian officers were killed in a July 23rd accident in Syria.

-The joint Syrian Iranian team was attempting to mount a chemical warhead on a scud missile when the explosion occurred, spreading lethal chemical agents, including sarin nerve gas.
+The joint Syrian-Iranian team was attempting to mount a chemical warhead on a Scud missile when the explosion occurred, spreading lethal chemical agents, including sarin nerve gas.

-Reports of the accident were circulated at the time, however, no details were released by the Syrian government, and there were no hints of an Iranian connection.
+However, no details were released by the Syrian government, and there were no hints of an Iranian connection.

 Now, this report comes on the heels of criticism leveled by the Syrians at the U.S., accusing it of spreading false claims of Syrian nuclear activity in cooperation with North Korea to excuse an alleged Israeli air incursion over the country this month.